 The final panel uses JCR year source data, and the two prior years to develop a picture of the countries, regions, and organizations that have published materials in this journal in the past three years.
 Expanding the window will provide up to 50 rank-order positions for the content contributed.
 The list can be exported as a CSV file.

-This beta feature introduces new descriptive data in the Journal Citation Reports (JCR) journal profile pages.
+This feature introduces new descriptive data in the Journal Citation Reports (JCR) journal profile pages.
 The new tile displays a breakdown of the journal’s articles by Open Access (OA) type.

 For a hybrid journal—one that publishes both OA content and subscription content—users can easily identify the number of articles published under a subscription access model and identify those published under Creative Commons licenses (gold open access).
 The goal is to increase transparency around how these articles contribute to a journal’s citations.